aklein4/LiNet/README.md

 The single-pole transfer function is the solution to the dynamics equation x' + ax = F. Systems described by this equation include the charge of a transistor with relation to voltage, and the velocity of an object moving with viscous friction with relation to driving force.

 Represented in the s-domain as k/(s-p), the single-pole transfer function represents the convolution of the input signal (often a force or a voltage, but in our case the input to a layer) with an exponential decay response function.
-It can be shown that through linear combinations of single-poly transfer functions, any arbitrary response function can be achieved.
+It can be shown that through linear combinations of single-pole transfer functions, any arbitrary response function can be achieved.

 Example response function:
 ![example of an exponential decary response function](./example_images/impulse_response.jpg)